elainalee/MyShoppingApp/README.md

 # In case of Error

-- Please check if you have flutter sdk and dart sdk.
+- Please check if you have flutter sdk and dart sdk first.

 1. go to Android/flutter_module
     - cd flutter_module